khayatrayen/IVU-Fault-Detection-and-Diagnosis-in-REM/Data-Ingestion/README.md

 This section explain the process to load our datasets into Postgres Database.
 In order to facilitate data processing, features extraction and modelisation we will make date into appropriate structure.

+Initially, each data set consists of individual files that are 1-second vibration signal snapshots recorded at specific intervals.
+Each file consists of 20,480 points with the sampling rate set at 20 kHz.

 ### 1